sachagavino/nmgc-2.0/README.md

 # NMGC Version 2.0

 ## Introduction
+Chien chien.
 The Nautilus Multi-Grain Code (NMGC) is a gas-grain code derived from the NAUTILUS code that is able to deal with multiple grain species for astrophysical environments.
 It is written in Fortran 90.

 ## Download